-The relative standard deviation of repeatability and intermediate precision of the devised UV technique of ferulic acid in assay and dissolution study was found to be less than 2 as mentioned in table no 4.
+The level of dispersion is a measure of precision.
+The relative standard deviation of repeatability and intermediate precision of the devised UV technique of ferulic acid in assay and dissolution study was found to be less than 2 as mentioned in Table 3.
 Therefore, the described methods will produce repeatable results.

-Parameters Intermediate Precision (n=3) measurement (n=6) Different Day Different Analyst % RSD for Assay study 0.814 0.806 0.746 % RSD for dissolution study 0.852 1.001 1.003 n=number of determinations
+Parameters Repeatability of Intermediate Precision (n=3) measurement (n=6) Different Day Different Analyst % RSD for Assay study 0.814 0.806 0.746 % RSD for dissolution study 0.852 1.001 1.003 n=number of determination